architecture-research-group/pages/source/staff.rst

     :alt: Mohammad Nouri

-* **Mohammad Nouri** - PhD Student, Department of Electrical Engineering and Computer Science, University of Kansas
+* **Mohammad Nouri** - PhD Student, Department of Electrical Engineering and Computer Science, University of Kansas Mohammad's primary research interests revolve around computer architecture and machine learning.
+Also, I have gained valuable experience in the field of machine vision, which involves developing algorithms and techniques to enable computers to understand and interpret visual data.
+    He is driven by a desire to make significant contributions to academia and industry.
+He is eager to explore new avenues within computer architecture and machine learning, constantly seeking opportunities to expand his knowledge and expertise.

 .. image:: img/Huy.jpg
     :width: 200px